 - Age group: 8th - 12th graders

-Seniors meet on Tuesdays, Wednesdays and Thursdays at 3:45-5pm and Saturdays at 10-11:30am.
-End times are somewhat variable depending on available light.
+Seniors meet on Tuesdays and Thursdays at 3:45-5pm.
 Practices during school holidays may be canceled or held at different times.
 In rare instances practice sessions are moved to a different location or canceled last minute due to poor conditions or inclement weather.
 We do what we can to minimize these situations and will communicate any changes to the schedule or cancellations as soon as possible.

 Skiers are placed in peer groups based on age and skill level.
 We have a group of talented, dedicated and fun-loving coaches who will help you skier to gain new skills, feel confident in their abilities, and have a great time while doing it.

 The majority of Seniors will have had some experience on skis (Nordic or Alpine), but it is absolutely not required.
 We welcome all who want to join.

 We will be using the Remind App for communication between coach and team.
 This will be set up during the first week of practice.
 Practice and race dates can also be found on the calendar tab on this page.

 Entirely Optional.
 There are three races held in Leavenworth annually (Skirennen, Kick your Sticks and Bakke Cup).
 Skiers are encouraged to compete but not mandatory.